 Before the pandemic, many companies were cutting this position, replacing it with others: chief business development officer, chief digital officer, etc.

 But now, when the world is going through several crises at the same time, it is necessary to make tactical decisions for the company and manage dozens or even hundreds of people in a difficult situation.
-The position of Chief Marketing Officer was again in demand from companies such as McDonald’s, NatWest and Telstra’s, according to the WARC report.
+The position of Chief Marketing Officer was again in demand from companies such as McDonald’s, NatWest, and Telstra, according to the WARC report.

 What does it mean?
 Marketing circumstances began to change so dramatically and rapidly that many large companies needed a “helmsman” ready to lead the unexpectedly increased scope of work.